BitcoinDesign/Guide/guide/case-studies/payjoin.md

 - The fee rate drops once transaction size increases during the payjoin process, which may change estimated confirmation time
 - The flow results in a transaction that has a round fee-rate after removing one input, which may be used by chain analysis firms to spot payjoins

-#### The Payjoin Sender Flow
+#### The payjoin sender flow

 We designed a sender flow that attempts to address the issues identified above.

-For the purpose of creating the sender flow, we will assume that the receiver only contributes UTXOs but does not contribute to the fees since this allows a simple, automated process for both parties.
+For the purpose of creating the sender flow, we will assume that the receiver only contributes UTXOs, but does not contribute to the fees, since this allows a simple, automated process for both parties.

 **In short, the sender flow outlined here asks the user to choose a fee-range instead of a fee-amount (or fee-rate) while keeping the rest of the user flow almost exactly the same.
 We use it to set 3 optional parameters specified in BIP-78, which can be used to construct a simple but effective payjoin implementation.**